top of page

 24. How frequently do I need to have my machine checked?

 You need to have a yearly check-up after the ICD is implanted.
-If you experienced a shock, then it is advisable for you to come for a check-up within 1 month of the same.
+If you experienced a shock, then you should come for a check-up within 1 month of the same.

 bottom of page